'Unplanned lockdown' did not win battle in 21 days as PM claimed, but destroyed lives: Rahul

-NEW DELHI: As India’s COVID-19 caseload surpassed the one crore-mark, Congress leader Rahul Gandhi on Saturday alleged that the unplanned lockdown did not manage to “win the battle in 21 days as the PM claimed”, but it “destroyed” millions of lives in the country.
+As India’s COVID-19 caseload surpassed the one crore-mark, Congress leader Rahul Gandhi today alleged that the unplanned lockdown did not manage to “win the battle in 21 days as the PM claimed”, but it “destroyed” millions of lives in the country.

 India’s COVID-19 caseload surpassed the somber one-crore mark on Saturday, adding 10 lakh cases in nearly a month, while the total number of recoveries surged to 95.50 lakh, according to the Union Health Ministry’s data.